Ashraf Jahangir Semnani

+His father Sultan Ibrahim Noorbaksh was the local ruler of Semnan.

 Early life

 After his father's death, Semnani then aged 17, became the ruler of Semnan.
 He was said to be inclined towards mysticism.
 He enjoyed the company of Ruknuddin Ala ul Daula Semnani.

-At the age of 23, Semnani abdicated his throne in favor of his brother Sultan Sayyid Muhammad.
+At the age of 23, Semnani abdicated his throne in favor of his brother Sultan Muhammad.
 Thereafter, Semnani migrated to Bengal in order to meet Alaul Haq Pandavi.

 Travels

 After performing the obligatory pilgrimage to the Islamic Holy sites in Mecca and Medina, Semnani traveled to Gulbarga and Sarandib in South India.